 - The area of any windows or doors which, as a result of the extension works, no longer exist or are no longer exposed.

 In this case, the local Building Control Department were concerned about the amount of glazing in the proposed extension and wanted to be sure that the carbon emissions from the house and proposed extension above, would be no greater than the house and a notional extension with the area of openings corresponding to the guidelines listed under Part L1B.

 SAP calculations for the two scenarios were undertaken using NHER software, following a site visit to measure up and understand the existing construction of the property.
 In this instance the proposed extension just complied.
 Had it not, then options would have been modelled using the software to examine the possibilities for improved U-values to the proposed extension and/or additional energy efficient upgrades to the existing house.

-This type of work is highly bespoke and staff at The Blewburton Partnership are well versed in the intricate requirements and challenges that this can present.
+This type of work is highly bespoke and staff at Blewburton Limited are well versed in the intricate requirements and challenges that this can present.